esamaric-srl/Microsoft-Courses/CWHCJ501.md

 ## Course Curriculum

-The CWHCJ501 course is meticulously structured to provide a comprehensive journey through HTML, CSS, and JavaScript.
+The <a href="https://www.esamatic.it/corsi/programming-with-html-css-and-javascript-courseware">CWHCJ501</a> course is meticulously structured to provide a comprehensive journey through HTML, CSS, and JavaScript.
 Here's an overview of what participants can expect to learn:

 ### Day 1: Advanced HTML and Document Structure